in2code-de/in2publish_core/Documentation/Installation/3_Configuration.md

 As of in2publish_core 7.0 you don't need to copy the whole file anymore.
 You just need to create the file and set values that differ from the default configuration.
 (Create the file at the location defined in the extension configuration of in2publish_core).

+**Security Notice:**
+> The Content Publisher uses a YAML file for the configuration.
+This file is different from PHP files.
+> YAML files are not executed or processed by the server when called up/opened via an HTTP request.
+> Instead, most servers send the file as a download to the user who called the URL.
+> Please make sure that you prohibit public access to these configuration files via .htaccess, web.config or server configuration (depending on your server).
+> Example:
+> If your configuration file is stored in the folder typo3conf (deprecated), it may be accessible via https://www.yourdomain.tld/typo3conf/LocalConfiguration.yaml

 Note:
 > If you want to separate your configuration depending on the in2publish version, you could also use **LocalConfiguration_[version].yaml** and **ForeignConfiguration_[version].yaml** for a version specific configuration.
 > That could help you for your future deployments.
 E.g. LocalConfiguration_1.2.3.yaml